SciML/DataDrivenDiffEq.jl/docs/src/quickstart.md

 res = solve(prob, basis, opt, progress = false, denoise = false, normalize = false, maxiter = 5000)
 println(res) # hide
 ```

+!!! info
+    A more detailed description of the result can be printed via `print(res, Val{true})`, which also includes the discovered equations and parameter values.

 Where the resulting [`DataDrivenSolution`](@ref) stores information about the infered model and the parameters:

 ```@example 1